JonlUVA/Canberra-Bike-Crash-Examples/MEETINGS.md

 - Settled on cycling idea for project.
 - Expanded scope to include geospatial integration with place names.
 - Assigned visualations to Hugh.
+- Decided to discontinue MEETINGS.md in favour of the group Discord channel.